CR-DMcDonald/IRExitSensors/img/README.md

 # Sensor Spotting

-While its it not possible to ID a sensor by sight with 100% accuracy it is very helpful to narrow down the possible types.
+While it is not possible to ID a sensor by sight with 100% accuracy it is very helpful to narrow down the possible types.

 This grid should help you ID the sensor by picture: